M-DaQ: Retrieving Samples with Multilingual Diversity and Quality for Instruction Fine-Tuning Datasets: Experiment

 \subsection{Evaluation Protocol}

-\textbf{LLM-as-Judge.} We employ an advanced LLM model as the judge model to comparatively evaluate the outputs of the M-DaQ and Vanilla Models.
-To mitigate judge bias, we adopt the \textbf{win rate}\cite{mt_bench} — a bidirectional pairwise comparison metric that evaluates each model’s output in both instruction→response and response→instruction directions.
-We evaluate on two widely used IFT benchmarks: Alpaca-Eval \cite{alpaca_eval} and MT-Bench \cite{mt_bench}, both of which have been machine-translated and subsequently human-revised for 18 languages \cite{midb}.
+\textbf{LLM-as-Judge.} We employ a state-of-the-art LLM as an automated judge to conduct pairwise comparisons between the outputs of the M-DaQ and Vanilla models.
+To mitigate positional bias, we adopt the \textbf{win rate} metric \cite{mt_bench}, calculated as $(\#wins+\#ties)/\#all$, which aggregates results from bidirectional comparisons (i.e., swapping model order across evaluation instances).
+Evaluations are performed on two widely adopted instruction-following benchmarks: Alpaca-Eval \cite{alpaca_eval} and MT-Bench \cite{mt_bench}.
+Both benchmarks have been machine-translated and rigorously human-revised to ensure high-quality prompts and references across all 18 languages \cite{midb}.

-\textbf{Human Evaluation.} To complement automated evaluation and assess nuanced linguistic and cultural quality, we conduct a large-scale human evaluation with 7 native-speaking language experts, each with an average of 3.9 years of professional experience.
-For each language and dataset (Alpaca-Eval and MT-Bench), experts performed multi-stage evaluations including sampling, independent rating, cross-review, and rebuttal rounds until consensus was reached.
-The entire process consumed 58 human-hours.
-As in LLM-as-Judge, we report performance using the win rate metric.
+\textbf{Human Evaluation.} To complement automated assessment and capture nuanced linguistic and cultural dimensions, we conduct a large-scale human evaluation involving seven native-speaking language experts, each with an average of 3.9 years of professional experience in NLP or translation.
+For each language and benchmark, experts follow a structured multi-stage protocol: random sampling, independent scoring, cross-review, and consensus reconciliation.
+The evaluation encompasses a total of 900 samples (randomly sampling 50 for each test set and language) and requires approximately 58 person-hours.
+Consistent with the LLM-as-Judge setup, we report the human-annotated win rate.
+Experts assess responses across seven dimensions: (1) safety/harmlessness, (2) factual correctness/truthfulness, (3) relevance/helpfulness, (4) completeness/ coherence, (5) readability/fluency, (6) comprehensiveness/diversity, and (7) linguistic naturalness.